 In discussions about the origin of life, an important first step is clarifying what is meant by life.
 The first forms of life on Earth were probably very different from what we would call life today.
-It may be tempting to think of life as anything containing the DNA double helix seen in many life forms today.
+It may be tempting to think of life as anything containing the DNA double helix so familiar to us.
 However, the main property required for early life is self-replication.
-The earliest self-replicating systems could have been made out of DNA, RNA or some other basic building blocks.
+The earliest self-replicating systems could have been made out of DNA, RNA, or some other basic building blocks.
 The key feature of such systems would have to be the ability to gather chemicals from the local environment and make copies of themselves.

-Although we do not know the path that led to these early bacterial forms, it seems likely DNA had emerged as the information molecule by this time.
+Although we do not know the path that led to these early bacterial forms, it seems likely that DNA had emerged as the information molecule by this time.
 Microbiologist and physicist Carl R. Woese suggests there was a considerable amount of lateral gene transfer among the first forms of bacteria called archaebacteria.4 Lateral gene transfer, which is the movement of genes from one bacterium to another, would have enabled the exchange of genetic material, and it would therefore expedite the process of diversification of biological function acted upon by natural selection.
 How these first organisms ever developed in the first place is the topic of the following discussion.

 The Miller-Urey Experiment

 Charles Darwin is often credited for the original “warm little pond” hypothesis, which proposes life may have formed from a combination of inorganic compounds and energy.5 Soviet biochemist Aleksandr Ivanovich Oparin revisited this idea and proposed life formed in an environment that lacked oxygen but was energized by sunlight.6 These kinds of ideas are the basis of much research of life’s origins, including the famous Miller-Urey experiment.